Head Basketball Coach

 Growing up in Lynwood Ron, the youngest of three children from parents Ronald Sr. and Frances Taylor, with siblings Tashonda Brown-Lewis married to Dwayne Lewis and two children living in Dallas.
 Tahia Brown- Hayslet married to Darrell Hayslet and two children still make their home near Lynwood, living in Long Beach.

 After high school Ron attended Mira Costa College located in Oceanside, where he played basketball for two seasons for hall of fame coach Clete Adelmen.
 While in Oceanside Brown was introduced to Tami Esquibel who he married in 2000.
 Coach Adelmen has since retired from coaching but is credited with teaching Brown valuable life lessons.
 Brown was later recruited by Puck Smith and the Chico State Wildcats, and as a senior in 1996 Brown was named team captain.
 With a career high 35points, and a single game with 19 rebounds Brown ranks amongst Chico State's best.

 After his playing days at Chico State, Brown started his coaching career at his alma mater and spent two seasons as an assistant coach under Puck Smith.
 In 1998, then first year Butte College Coach Russ Critchfield hired Brown to be the top assistant.
 Working for two outstanding coaches in Russ Critchfield and Puck Smith, Brown honed his skills and is ready to lead his own program

-Educated at Chico State in 1999 Brown earned his master’s degree in Physical Education, while earlier 1996 earned a bachelor’s in Ethnic Studies.
-Brown just 38, enters his 15th season coaching in Butte County.
-Ron and Tami have lived in Chico since 1993.
+Educated at Chico State in 1999 Brown earned his Master’s degree in Physical Education, while earlier 1996 earned bachelors in Ethnic Studies.
+Brown just 40, enters his 18th season coaching.

 Assistant Basketball Coach